Polestar 2 review - Reliability and safety

-Polestar includes a great level of safety kit for the 2, and has delivered impressive results in the latest Driver Power customer satisfaction survey
+Polestar includes lots of safety kit, and the brand did very well in the latest Driver Power customer satisfaction survey

-Polestar is still a relatively new manufacturer, but the 2 shares its platform and running gear with the electric Volvo XC40 Recharge and C40 Recharge, so we don’t expect reliability to be too much of an issue.
-There was a recall notice, issued in 2020, concerning faulty power inverters and potential loss of drive.
-However, Polestar was quick to address this issue and fix affected customer cars.
+The Polestar 2 shares its platform and running gear with the electric Volvo XC40 Recharge and C40 Recharge, so we don’t expect reliability to be too much of an issue.

-Even in the short time they’ve been around, it appears the Polestar 2 and the Swedish EV brand as a whole have made quite the impression on UK buyers, based on the results of the 2023 Driver Power owner satisfaction survey.
+Even in the short time they’ve been around, it appears the Polestar 2 and the Polestar brand as a whole have made quite the impression on UK buyers, based on the results of the 2023 Driver Power owner satisfaction survey.
 The Polestar 2 managed to finish 17th on our best cars to own list based on owners’ feedback – ahead of the Tesla Model 3 in 22nd place.
 Meanwhile, Polestar made its debut on the best car manufacturer rankings in second place – ahead of Tesla in third, and only behind Porsche.
+Owners liked their cars' performance and running costs, but they weren’t so keen on the ride, which is a major issue we have with the Polestar 2.

-Industry experts Euro NCAP released its crash-test results for the Polestar 2 in March 2021 and it performed very well.
-The electric fastback was awarded the organisation’s maximum five-star overall rating – which wasn’t affected by the change from front to rear-wheel drive for Single Motor variants – plus scores of 92 and 89 per cent for adult occupant protection and child protection, respectively.
+Industry experts Euro NCAP released its crash-test results for the Polestar 2 in March 2021, and it performed very well.
+The electric fastback was awarded the organisation’s maximum five-star overall rating, scoring 92 and 89 per cent for adult occupant protection and child protection, respectively.
+That rating still applies despite the change from front to rear-wheel drive for Single Motor variants.

 The 2 also received an 86 per cent score in the safety assistance category, and comes with a full suite of safety systems as standard.
 Every Polestar 2 comes with a collision mitigation system, which uses front and rear-facing radars to take 'preventative measures' such as applying the brakes if a crash is likely to occur and the driver doesn’t react quickly enough.
 Other standard kit includes driver-awareness systems like blind-spot information with steering support, rear collision warning and mitigation, and a 360-degree parking camera.